Frequently Asked Questions

 136-144 New King's Road,

 Giveacar is a social enterprise, currently registered with Companies House as a not-for-profit company limited by guarantee.
-As a fundraising organisation, we are approved by the Fundraising Standards Board – you can find our registration details here.
-The Fundraising Standards Board is an independent body that was set up to ensure compliance with the best practice in fundraising and to encourage the public to give with confidence.
+As a fundraising organisation, we were previously approved by the Fundraising Standards Board but since they disbanded in 2016 at this time we do not fall under the new Fundraising Regulator's remit.
+We understand that this will change to include organisations like ours - where we act as an agent for the donor.
+The Fundraising Standards Board was an independent body that was set up to ensure compliance with the best practice in fundraising and to encourage the public to give with confidence.
+Until the new regulator is ready to on-board us we will continue to do what we've been doing to the same high standards as always.
 As a company keen to act in accordance with environmentally approved procedures, we are also registered with the Environment Agency.

 About charity donations